RapidRiverSoftware/rapidriversoftware.github.io/_posts/2013-12-09-using-strace-and-lsof-to-track-down-process-hangs.markdown

 Luckily the common thread in all of these problems (except for the mutex lock) is a _file handle_.
 If the program is blocked trying to connect(), read(), or write() a file handle, strace will tell us which file handle is the culprit.

 To see this in action, let’s compare the strace of a successful MySQL database login with one that times out due to an unreachable server.
-(Note the use of “-e trace=connect” here to reduce the verbosity of the strace output by only logging connect() system calls.)
+(Note the use of `-e trace=connect` here to reduce the verbosity of the strace output by only logging connect() system calls.)

 First, here’s a successful login: